aspittel/ga-react-tutorial/README.md

 * Finally, we tell React which component we want to render as well as which HTML element we want to attach that component to.

+# Project: Recreating the Facebook Status Widget in React
 ### Breaking Components into Subcomponents
 At the beginning of this workshop, we discussed how many different places the reaction functionality is used on Facebook.
 Similarly, many of the items on our Facebook status widget are reused in other places outside of statuses.
 This is where React shines.
 We can build reusable components that are used within multiple parent components -- so we could have a Photo component and a Status component that both have a share subcomponent.
 If, in the future, we wanted to change something about the share component, we would only have to change the code in one place.